ABC News October 23, 2024

 "We will respond in detail to the allegations after the Indictment is unsealed, and when appropriate, but plan to do so in the courthouse – not the media," Brian Bieber, an attorney for Jeffries, and Joe Nascimento, an attorney for Smith, told ABC News in identical statements.

-Abercrombie & Fitch and an attorney for Jacobson declined ABC News' requests for comment.
+An attorney for Jacobson declined ABC News' request for comment.

 MORE: Appeals court upholds sex crimes conviction of Jeffrey Epstein associate Ghislaine Maxwell